178th Siege Battery, Royal Garrison Artillery: Ypres

 On 24 August 178th Siege Bty manhandled its guns out and across shell-pitted ground into new positions at 'The Vinery' near Sint-Jan.
 It was screened from direct observation, but was bombed several times.
 XIX Corps was involved in fighting near Zonnebeke on 27 August.
 During the bombardment the battery was endangered by 'prematures' – shells bursting overhead from the field guns firing from behind the battery.
 The attack failed to make any progress, but the battery kept up its fire all day, responding to a further five SOS calls during the night.
 By now Second Army had taken over the main direction of the offensive and there was a pause of some weeks for reorganisation.
 However, 178th Siege Bty found these weeks as intense as anything it had experienced so far.
 On 10 September the battery transferred to the command of 42nd HAG (which a few days later came under Second Army).
 Next day the battery received a heavy bombardment with Mustard gas and around 40 gunners were evacuated to hospital.

 178th Siege Bty continued daily firing during the more successful battles of the Menin Road Ridge (20–25 September) and Polygon Wood (26 September–3 October).
 It fired a particularly heavy programme for the Anzac Corps at the Battle of Broodseinde on 4 October, but that night Right Section was relieved by 15th Siege Bty.
-Left Section's guns were hauled out next day by caterpillar tractors and dragged through thick mud and the old German front line to positions on Frezenberg Ridge previously held by Australian field artillery.
+Left Section's guns were hauled out next day by Holt 75 caterpillar tractors and dragged through thick mud and the old German front line to positions on Frezenberg Ridge previously held by Australian field artillery.
 Here they attempted to support further attacks (the Battle of Poelcappelle), but the trails of the howitzers had to be dug out of the mud after every few rounds.
 Finally the rest of 15th Siege Bty arrived on 14 October and the section marched south to rejoin Right Section.
 Right Section had taken over 15th Siege Bty's guns at Wancourt in the Arras sector under 81st HAG (Third Army) and had already fired in support of a raid by the Argyll and Sutherland Highlanders on 'Beetle Trench' on 14 October.
 However, the sector was generally quiet.